 - Withholding allowances.
 The number of allowances you claim affects how much tax your employer withholds from each paycheck.
 Claiming too many allowances may mean your employer doesn't withhold enough (and you face a big bill at tax time).
 Claiming too few may mean your employer withholds too much (so you get a large refund at tax time, but you missed out on the chance to put that cash to a better use in the meantime, like by investing it).

 - 401(k) contributions.
 If your new employer offers a match, then try to contribute at least enough to capture the full amount.
-If you can afford to, aim to sock away 15% of your salary toward retirement, counting any match toward that figure.
+If you can afford to, aim to sock away 15% of your salary toward retirement, counting any employer match toward that figure.
 (Learn more about how much to save for retirement and how to choose between traditional and Roth accounts.)